ninahackenbroich/banking/README.md

 # REST API - Banking Application

-This is a Rails application called "VisableBank".
 The application performs basic banking operations like money transfers and showing of current account balance.

 The DB consists of bank accounts with transactions and balance, wired by a service class to create transactions and transfer money.
 All implementation is about the backend part - no authentication or UI.